 The mass of dead wood going off is hardly less than the wood increment in the same period, which means that the net phytomass increment here is practically zero, as it must be in a virgin forest in the optimum phase.

-The beech forest areas in the Solling also reach about 10 t/ha annual production, of which about 3 t are leaves, the blossoms and fruits account for very varying shares from year to year (mast years).
-The brushwood production comprises about 10% of the annual production, the production of roots about 10% of the aboveground production.
+The beech forest areas in the Solling also reach about 10 t·ha-1·a-1 annual production, of which about 3 t are leaves, the blossoms and fruits account for very varying shares from year to year (mast years).
+The production of twigs and branches comprises about 10% of the annual production, the production of roots about 10% of the aboveground production.

 Fig. I-25 Production curves of the beech forest (modified after Walter 1990).